 Some Christian teachers in Rhode Island are suing their school district because they were denied the right to take off Good Friday.Nearly 200 teachers in Cranston Public Schools had requested the day off, as their collective bargaining contract allows them to request two days a year for religious reasons.
 The district, which had to add six more snow days than originally planned for the year, refused the requests for instructional reasons, and noted in the denials that the contract specifies that “religious observance obligations require attendance at religious services held during the school day,” according to WPRI News.
 Many churches have services at different times of the day and evening on Good Friday.Read full article >>

 How is one Los Angeles neighborhood’s gentrification a cause for celebration, according to the author of this Op-Ed essay?

-Here are several paragraphs from a March 3 article, “Starve a Landfill.”
-Can you choose the best word for each blank?
+Here are several paragraphs from a March 13 article, “At the Box Office, It’s No Longer a Man’s World.”
+Can you choose the best word or phrase for each blank?

 A popular post on The Washington Post’s new Grade Point blog had this headline, “Forget Harvard and Stanford.
 It really doesn’t matter where you go to college.”
 Really?The piece, by Jeffrey Selingo, looks at a new book by New York Times columnist Frank Bruni, titled “Where You Go Is Not Who You’ll Be.”
 Selingo writes:Read full article >>

 Less than 1 percent of teachers in New York State were rated ineffective over all, and principals’ evaluations are often responsible for the high scores.

 The decision to shutter the college, a women’s liberal arts school in Virginia, has stunned students, teachers and alumnae, some of whom are rallying to try to save it.

 The Student Digital Privacy and Parental Rights Act would place constraints on how education technology companies use or disclose students’ personal information.